-A main technical challenge in the integrated image parsing problem is that we must infer an unknown number of objects - regions, free curves, and curve groups, with their occlusion relations computed.
+A main technical challenge in the integrated image parsing problem is that we must infer an unknown number of objects - regions, free curves, and curve groups, with their occlusion relations computed and their probability models selected and fitted.
 The algorithm must search for the optimal solution in space Ω which consists of a large number of subspaces of varying dimensions.
 In this section, we overview the basic concepts, principles, and speed criteria for designing Markov chains that can traverse the solution space.